Multi platform kotlin client for Elasticsearch & Opensearch

 As you can see from the captured output, parsing this to a type safe structure is a bit of a challenge because the response mixes aggregation names that we specified with aggregation query specific objects.

-The solution for this has to be a bit more complicated than for regular searches.
+be a bit more complicated than that.

 However, kotlinx.serialization